• Skip to primary navigation

 Have you ever wondered how to dye rice without stinky vinegar or rubbing alcohol?
 This quick and easy method is how we’ve made rice for years, and it is gorgeous.

-How to dye rice - three bottles of liquid watercolor (pink, purple, and yellow) sit on top of dyed rice.
+Three bottles of liquid watercolor (pink, purple, and yellow) sit on top of dyed rice ready for learning how to dye rice.

 Table of Contents: